Handbook for Enrolled Students

 Week 6 – Monday and Wednesday afternoons

 Please plan to schedule weekly private lessons individually with your instructor.
+Your instructor will reach out to at the beginning of your session.

 You are welcome to attend any open Studio Class.
 Selection of players for each class is at the discretion of the instructor.
 To play in another instructor’s class, ask your instructor to recommend you.